MicrosoftDocs/msteams-docs/msteams-platform/resources/moodleInstructions.md

 As you generated your Application ID and Password, next step is to deploy your bot to Azure:

 > [!div class="checklist"]
-> * Select the **Deploy to Azure** button and complete the form with the necessary information, such as the Bot Application ID, Bot Application Password and the Moodle Secret are on the **Team Settings** page.
-The Azure information is on the **Setup** page).
+> * Select the **Deploy to Azure** button and complete the form with the necessary information, such as the Bot Application ID, Bot Application Password, and the Moodle Secret are on the **Team Settings** page.
+The Azure information is on the **Setup** page.
 > * After completing the form, select the check box to agree to the terms and conditions.
 > * Select the **Purchase** button.
 All Azure resources are deployed to the free tier.